-The average wind speed from all turbines in the relevant wind farm was compared to the average wind speed of the nearest one or two turbines.
-There was no significant difference in the average windspeed recorded for the wind farm in total and the average wind speed recorded for the nearest turbine(s).
+The noise log comments the average wind speed from all turbines in the relevant wind farm was compared to the average wind speed of the nearest turbine(s).
+There was no significant difference in the average wind speed recorded for the wind farm in total and the average wind speed recorded for the nearest turbine(s).
 Therefore the average wind speed for the entire windfarm was used.

-From an analysis of the noise logs that noise events are more closely related to periods of high wind shear rather than wind speed or direction.
+From an analysis of the noise logs noise events are generally related to periods of high wind shear rather than wind speed or direction.
 The noise logs also referred to low frequency noise 'whump' and other terms that relate to AM type noise rather than low frequency noise in isolation.